Posterior Tibial Tendon Dysfunction*

 In the early stages of posterior tibial tendon dysfunction, patients may experience pain and swelling along the inside of the ankle and foot.
 This is often accompanied by a feeling of instability when standing or walking.
 At this stage, treatment may include rest, ice, and physical therapy to stretch and strengthen the tendon and supporting muscles.

 If left untreated, the condition can progress to the intermediate stage.
 At this point, the pain and instability may become more severe, and patients may begin to notice changes in the shape of their foot.
-The arch of the foot may begin to flatten and the heel may start to turn inward, a condition known as "pronation."
+The arch of the foot may begin to flatten, and the heel may start to turn inward, a condition known as "pronation."
 Treatment at this stage may include the use of orthotic inserts or braces to help support the foot and prevent further deformity.

 In the advanced stages of posterior tibial tendon dysfunction, the foot and ankle may become severely deformed.
 The arch of the foot may become flat and the heel may turn inward significantly.
 Walking may become difficult and painful.
 At this point, surgery may be necessary to repair the damaged tendon and restore stability to the foot and ankle.
 Following surgery, a lengthy rehabilitation process is typically required to regain strength and mobility.